 An important advantage of using VpCI-706 is that it does not affect engine performance and can be used in the tank during engine operation.
 The engine can be safely started in order to drive heavy equipment in and out of the shipping or storage compartment for easier loading and unloading.
 VpCI-706 can then be left in the diesel tanks for continued corrosion protection during storage and operation of heavy equipment or trucks.

 The additive offers protection at a very low dosage rate of 0.5 per cent per volume of the tank to be protected.
 The presence of Cortec’s proprietary VpCIs means that the tank does not need to be completely filled with fuel, since protection will occur on metal surfaces both above and below the surface of the fuel.

-Cortec manufactures VpCI and MCI corrosion control technologies for the metalworking, construction, water treatment, oil and gas, and other industries.
+Cortec manufactures VpCI and MCI corrosion control technologies for metalworking, construction, water treatment, oil and gas, and other industries.